 Section I - SC 4,5: Places a limit on CO emissions of 17.57 tons per year while performing simulation testing.
-Based on the records I reviewed, simulation cells have only been used in July 2020 (not before).
-Emissions from simulation testing in July 2020 total 0.016 tons of CO emitted based on the records I reviewed.
+CO emissions from simulation testing are reported at 0.019 tons during the 12-month period ending in May 2021.

-Section II - SC 1a: Limits the usage of ultra-low sulfur diesel to 1,040,175 gallons/year while performing durability or transmission testing in FG-CNTRLDFCELLS.
-Ultra-low sulfur diesel usage is reported at 52,259 gallons for the 12-month period ending in July 2020.
-The highest reported diesel fuel usage for the period I reviewed is 114,255 gallons for the 12-month period ending in February 2019.
+Section II - SC 1a: Limits the usage of ultra-low sulfur diesel to 1,040,175 gallons/year while performing durability or transmission testing in FG-CNTRLDCELLS.
+Ultra-low sulfur diesel usage is reported at 45,541 gallons for the 12-month period ending in May 2021.
+Other time periods show similar usage.

 Section II - SC 1b: Total fuel consumption from simulation testing is limited to 265,000 gallons per year based on a 12-month rolling time period.
-Based on the records I reviewed, the simulation test cells were only used in July 2020.
-Simulation test fuel use for July 2020 is reported at 123 gallons.
+Fuel use for simulation testing is reported at 7,286 for the 12-month period ending in May 2021.
 Compressed natural gas is not currently permitted for use in the simulation test cells.
 FCA Tech Center does not have compressed natural gas piping or supply capability for the simulation test cells.

 Section III - SC 2: States that the permittee shall submit, implement, and maintain an updated MAP for FG-CNTRLDCELLS to include the use of simulation test cells.
 This MAP must be submitted within 180 days of starting trial operation of the simulation test cells.
 Simulation test cells commenced trial operation on July 14, 2020.
-Mr. Weiss stated that FCA Tech Center will submit an updated MAP to the AQD before January 10, 2021.
+An updated MAP was submitted to the AQD on December 23, 2020.
+This new MAP addresses the use of simulation cells.